madpsy/xpa125b_controller/README.md

 Note: There are no commands to get current states over serial.
 The reason being all state changes are written to the serial interface when they occur so you need to parse and track them as they appear.

-# Valid HTTP POST paths:
+# Valid HTTP POST paths for the REST interface:

+This runs on port 80, same as the web interface.

 + /setmode mode=[yaesu|yaesu817|icom|elecraft|hermes|serial|http|mqtt|rigctl|none]
 + /sethybrid hybrid=[true|false]